-Here are the classes and workshops I teach on a regular basis.
+I currently teach a slew of different classes on the Bead and Gem Show show circuit, at evening classes for my local adult school and for specific workshops at guilds, groups and craft schools on a regular basis.
 Please email me if you are interested in booking one for your event, club, guild or group.
 I usually schedule about 6-12 months in advance, and I am willing to travel.
 My handouts feature step photos and comprehensive instructions — a career in publishing gives me the upper hand here, lol — plus, I can build kits for your students and ship them in advance if you need to get on with things quickly…

 Interested?
 Contact me on the home page and we’ll email…